 What to wear when hunting during the main season

-Every hunt has two seasons: Autumn hunting, formerly known as cubbing, and the Main Season.
-Currently we’re in the Main Season which starts in November and runs through to March.
-‘The Meet’, as it is known, generally starts mid-morning and finishes in time for people to get back to their horseboxes in good light.
+Every hunt has two seasons: autumn hunting, sometimes known as cubbing, and the main season.
+The Main Season starts in November and runs through to March.
+‘The Meet’, as it's known, generally starts mid-morning and finishes in time for people to get back to their horseboxes in good light.